anirbmuk/ojet-pipelines/README.md

-# processing-demo
+# ojet-pipeline-demo
-A sample JET 7.2.0 application to demonstrate overlay processing icon
+A sample OJET 10 app to demonstrate build pipelines

 - - - -